dfgd/ansible-role-traditional-desktop/README.md

 Ensure a traditional desktop enviroment (gnome 2/mate) is installed on RHEL/Ubuntu. e.g.

 - RHEL 6: Gnome 2 is installed
-- RHEL 7: MATE is installed from the ELREPO
+- RHEL 7: MATE/GNOME is installed
 - Ubuntu: MATE is installed from the universe repository

 ## Requirements